swedenconnect/credentials-support/hsm-support-scripts/key-generation/README.md

 For environments, such as a test environment using SoftHSM 2, necessary slots can be created using the installed pkcs11-tool command (Available from OpenSC).

-The follwoing example creates a new HSM slot named "csca" as the first slot of the HSM :
+The following example creates a new HSM slot named "csca" as the first slot of the HSM :

 ```
 pkcs11-tool --module /usr/lib/softhsm/libsofthsm2.so \